GClarte/SignLanguagesPhylogeny/README.md

 - AsieLS.R corresponds to the code for the study of the Asian dataset
 - EuropeBNZLS.R corresponds to the code for the study of the European and British-New Zealand languages.

-It is sufficient to launch these files to reproduce the results.
+To reproduce the results, these R scripts needs to be started.
 We recommend using a large cluster as the running time is about a day with 40 cores, for this it is required to check the last lines of the code to change the number of cores used.
+The results can then be interpreted directly in R (for example for the plots of the parameters) or using additional softwares (requiring to save the tree files, that can be found in Results).

 # Using the code